immobiliare/standard-version/README.md

 # Standard Version

 > This repository is a **fork** of the well known [conventional-changelog/standard-version](https://github.com/immobiliare/standard-version) which is no longer maintained.
-> This fork is intended for us to maintain the tool for our intended internal usage and add some minor enhancement that we can benefit from, if you have some idea pleas open a issue!

 A utility for versioning using [semver](https://semver.org/) and CHANGELOG generation powered by [Conventional Commits](https://conventionalcommits.org).